Oncology Massage Treatment

-Oncology Massage is the modification of existing massage therapy techniques in order to safely work with complications of cancer and cancer treatment.
+Oncology Massage Treatment is the modification of existing massage therapy techniques in order to safely work with complications of cancer and cancer treatment.

-Patients who receive cancer treatment, from those in active treatment to those in recovery or survivorship, as well as those at the end of life, are best served by a massage therapist who has received special training in oncology massage.
+Patients who receive cancer care, from those in active treatment to those in recovery or survivorship, as well as those at the end of life, are best served by a massage therapist who has received special training in oncology massage.

 Massage involves the stroking, kneading or stretching of muscle groups.
 Evidence shows that massage can benefit many cancer patients and caregivers, both physically and emotionally.